-31cf.
+&lt;sup>41cf.
 [Maudlin, 2007, chap.
 3].
 This will be a somewhat strange metaphysics: a possible world does not consist in a distribution of properties over spacetime points (which would correspond to a section of the bundle), but rather-very roughly-in a distribution of local counterpart relations between infinitesimally nearby points (corresponding to a connection on the bundle).
-However, this is an artefact of the fact that a principal bundle represents a "pure" gauge field: a gauge field represented independently of any matter whose dynamics is conditioned by the field.
+However, this is an artefact of the fact that a connection on a principal bundle represents a "pure" gauge field: a gauge field represented independently of any matter whose dynamics is conditioned by the field.
 So it should be unsurprising that a solution of this pure theory turns out to represent a pretty strange kind of world.

-32Although [Glymour, 1970], in the course of defending translational equivalence as necessary for thethat we have of theories in this framework are the (vulgar) handedness theory T_H and its reduced counterpart, the congruence theory T_C .
+The only formal criterion of equivalence that we have so far met with in this essay is that of translational equivalence.
+This criterion can only be applied to theories formulated in the framework of first-order model theory.
+The only two examples that we have of theories in this framework are the (vulgar) handedness theory $T_H$ and its reduced counterpart, the congruence theory $T_C$ .
 For these theories, we can make the following judgment: they are not translationally equivalent, at least not under the dictionary map

-$$\mathfrak{F}(C) = ((Lx \wedge Ly) \lor (Rx \wedge Ry)) \tag{25}$$
+$$\mathfrak{F}(C) = ((Lx \wedge Ly) \vee (Rx \wedge Ry)) \tag{27}$$

-For, as is easily seen, \mathfrak{F}^ is not a bijection.
+For, as is easily seen, $\mathfrak{F}^$ is not a bijection.
 This is as far as translational equivalence (strictly understood) can take us: none of the electrostatic or electromagnetic theories were formulated in the framework of first-order model theory, nor was the sophisticated handedness theory (since its semantics are different).
 We therefore seek a more general framework, into which both the first-order and field-theoretic cases might be enfolded.